-To protect the safety of the community and ensure that the site is a safe space for all participants, comments submitted to the site are moderated by Harvest and the site administrators from MLHD, Mental Health, Drug and Alcohol.
+To protect the safety of the community and ensure that the site is a safe space for all participants, comments submitted to the site are moderated by Social Pinpoint and the site administrators from MLHD, Mental Health, Drug and Alcohol.
 Content deemed to be inappropriate or offensive will be removed in line with our Moderation and Community Guidelines.

 How will we use your information?

 We use the personal information about you to:

 - administer the site and manage your account